The Extreme Energy of The “Lazy” Worker

-Before civilization man hunted and gathered in nature to fulfill their survival needs.
+Before civilization man hunted and gathered in nature to fulfil their survival needs.
 Nature provided.
 And nature set the boundaries as to how large the population could become.

 Agriculture changed this setup, created the opportunity for abundance and laid the foundation for civilization.
 Populations grew.
 Hierarchies were systemized to maximize profits for kings and queens, nobility, upper classes.